 S9-07.
 Based on materials developed for instructional use.
 Self study programs must be based on materials specifically developed for instructional use and not on third-party materials.
 Self study programs requiring only the reading of general professional literature, IRS publications, or reference manuals followed by a test will not be acceptable.
-However, the use of the publications and reference materials in self study programs as supplements to the instructional materials could qualify if the self-study program complies with each of the CPE standards.
+However, the use of the publications and reference materials in self study programs as supplements to the instructional materials could qualify if the self study program complies with each of the CPE standards.

-Instructional materials for self study include teaching materials that are written for instructional educational purposes.
+Instructional materials for self study include teaching materials that are developed for instructional educational purposes.
 These materials must demonstrate the expertise of the author(s).
 At a minimum, instructional materials must include the following items:

-- 1. An overview of topics - 2.
-The ability to find information quickly (for example, an index, a detailed menu, or key word search function) - 3.
-The definition of key terms (for example, a glossary or a search function that takes a participant to the definition of a key word) - 4.
-Instructions to participants regarding navigation through the course, course components, and course completion - 5.
-Review questions with feedback - 6.
-Qualified assessment
+- An overview of topics - The ability to find information quickly (for example, an index, a detailed menu, or key word search function) - The definition of key terms (for example, a glossary or a search function that takes a participant to the definition of a key word) - Instructions to participants regarding navigation through the course, course components, and course completion - Review questions with feedback - Qualified assessment

 Standard No. 10.
-Nano learning programs must use instructional methods that clearly define a minimum of one learning objective, guide the participant through a program of learning, and provide evidence of a participant's satisfactory completion of the program.
+Nano learning programs must employ instructional strategies that clearly define a minimum of one learning objective, guide the participant through a program of learning, and provide evidence of a participant's satisfactory completion of the program.
 Satisfactory completion of the program must be confirmed at the conclusion of the program through a qualified assessment.
+Review questions or other content reinforcement tools that comply with S9-03 may be included in a nano learning program.